["plan"]

 A lovely and lucious pair of Lychee Martinis

-When pairing cocktails with Chinese food, many folks like to incorporate lychee as a flavor, and we understand why.
+When pairing cocktails with Chinese food, many folks like to incorporate lychee as a flavour, and we understand why.
 Sweet, slightly floral, and a teensy bit acidic, the aromas of this tropical fruit perfectly complement the bold umami notes that typify many popular Chinese dishes.
 Try a Lychee Martini with your favourite Chinese food, and see what a wonderful pairing it makes.
 In Chinese culture, lychees also symbolise well-being, love, and romance—and who wouldn’t want some of that in their new year?

 6. Asian Pear cocktail